luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

 Studies that take such an approach might see YouTube from a supply-and-demand perspective, analyzing the side of the content creators and the viewers @mungerRightWingYouTubeSupply2022.
 While investigating YouTube through such a lens is a worthwhile endeavor, it might not be suitable to investigate politicians' content.
 Many scholars have proposed theories on why politicians, particularly populists, choose social media platforms over traditional hierarchical media.
-Nevertheless, populist leaders mostly utilize social media as a supplementary one-way broadcasting system, instead of interacting with citizens as #cite(<jungherrTwitterUseElection2016>, form: "prose") shows in a systematic literature review on twitter use in election campaigns.
+Nevertheless, populist leaders mostly utilize social media as a supplementary one-way broadcasting system, instead of interacting with citizens as #cite(<jungherrTwitterUseElection2016>, form: "prose") shows in a systematic literature review on twitter use in election campaigns.#mnote[ggf kürzen; das argument ist klar und gut]
 They might argue the social media facilitates personal and interactive conversations compared to the more traditional broadcasts through legacy media.
 #cite(<waisbordPopulistCommunicationDigital2017>, form: "prose"), for instance, have shown remarkably low interaction between Latin American politicians, populist and non-populist, on Twitter.